Meet the Officers

 Full Time Officers

-Deputy Marshal Ritter-Butz began his career with the Geneva Police Department as a Reserve Officer in 2015, in which he attended and successfully completed ILEA's pre-basic Course.
-In 2016, Ritter-Butz was named as Geneva's newest Full Time Officer.
-Ritter-Butz attended and successfully completed ILEA's Basic Course in 2016.
-Ritter-Butz then left the Department in 2016, leaving LE work for a period of time.
-During the period he served as an Allen County Emergency Services Dispatcher.
+Marshal Ritter-Butz began his career with the Geneva Police Department as a Reserve Officer in 2015, in which he attended and successfully completed ILEA's pre-basic Course.
+Before joining as a reserve, Ritter-Butz graduated from Kutztown University of Pennsylvania with a Bachelor's Degree in Criminal Justice and a Bachelor's Degree in History.
+While a reserve, Ritter-Butz worked as a hospital security officer and then was a confinement officer for the Allen County Work Release Program.
+In 2017, Ritter-Butz was hired as a full time Deputy Marshal.
+Ritter-Butz attended and successfully completed ILEA's Basic Course in 2017.
+Ritter-Butz then left the Department in 2017, leaving LE work for a period of time.
+During this period he served as an Allen County Sheriff's Office/FWPD Emergency Services Dispatcher.
 In 2020, during a hiring process, Ritter-Butz was re-hired by Geneva.

-As a Deputy Marshal, Ritter-Butz's duties include; street and business patrol, criminal and accident investigation, answering calls for service and emergency response.
+As a Deputy Marshal, Henkle's duties include street and business patrol, criminal and accident investigation, responding to calls; both emergency and non-emergency, traffic enforcement and assisting other emergency agencies.

 Reserve Deputy Richard J. Schmit Memorial